 Please note many DDPOs are still providing advice and support during this emergency.
 Please use our London DDPO Directory to find a DDPO near you.

-The Citizens Advice Bureau have issued Emergency Guidance during the current crisis including advice in BSL.
+The Citizens Advice has issued Emergency Guidance during the current crisis including advice in BSL.
 You can access their advice here: https://www.citizensadvice.org.uk/health/coronavirus-what-it-means-for-you/

 Information and advice about rights, discrimination, benefits and services

 Your local DDPO

 Find your local Deaf and Disabled People’s Organisation (DDPO) from our London DDPO Directory.
 Many DDPOs offer advice services or can signpost you to local organisations that may be able to help with your enquiry.

 Disability Justice Project